tkrebs/ep3-bs/README.md

 ## Version

-The current version is 1.7.0 from January, 2021.
+The current version is 1.8.0 from October 2022.

+Version 1.8.0 provides compatibility with PHP 8.1 by overriding and fixing the essential Zend Framework 2 components.
+It also fixes some bugs, added a file-storage-only mail option and removes some legacy code (mainly, the file manager).

 Version 1.7.0 provides compatibility with PHP 7.4 by overriding and fixing some of the Zend Framework 2 components.